juji-io/docs/docs/faq.md

 <hr>
 ####Why do I always need to confirm the answers to the unanswered user questions on my Q&A dashboard?
 Can my chatbot learn itself?
 Why didn't my chatbot automatically learn new Q&As?

-: In the background, your chatbot is indeed learning constantly based its interactions with users.
-Just like any machine learning, self-learning may be erroneous (still remember the [infamous chatbot Tay](https://en.wikipedia.org/wiki/Tay_(bot))?).
+: In the background, your chatbot is indeed learning constantly based on its interactions with users.
+Like any machine learning, self-learning however may be erroneous (still remember the [infamous chatbot Tay](https://en.wikipedia.org/wiki/Tay_(bot))?).
 To avoid such mistakes, Juji currently uses human-in-the-loop learning, which requires that a human verifies the learned results before adopting them.

-: Consider the chat below between a user and a chatbot, selling products that cure fleas.
+: Here is an example where self-learned results may be problematic.
+Consider the chat below between a user and a chatbot, selling products that cure fleas.
 Since the chatbot could not find an answer to the user's question, it shows several potentially matched questions.
-Although the user didn't see the answer she seeks, she is interested in the answer regarding pet use.
-So she clicks the suggested question and views the answer.
+Although the user didn't see the answer she seeks, she is interested in the answer regarding pet use anyway.
+So she clicks on the suggested question (option 1) and views the answer.

 <p align="center"><img src="/img/wrong-qa-1.png" alt="Wrong Matched QA" width="550px"/></p>

-: Such user behavior teaches the chatbot the two questions `Can I use your product for my kids` and `Can I use your product for my pets?` are somewhat related to each other.
-This is why it shows that the question is the best matched on on Q&A dashboard:
+: Through this user interaction, the chatbot learns that the two questions `Can I use your product for my kids` and `Can I use your product for my pets?` are somewhat related to each other.
+It then lists the latter as the top-matched one on the Q&A dashboard:

 <p align="center"><img src="/img/wrong-qa-2.png" alt="Wrong Matched QA" width="550px"/></p>

-: However, the chatbot cannot determine whether they are close enough to share the same answer.
-In this case, the two clearly cannot share the same answer.
-Since such determination is highly domain dependent (e.g., the type of products being sold), the chatbot needs to be taught.
-This is why Juji requires that a human manually verifies whether a matched answer is indeed a good match.
+: However, the chatbot cannot really determine whether these two questions are close enough to share the same answer.
+In this case, it might be very problematic if just making the two questions share the same answer simply based on the user interaction.
+Such determination is often highly domain dependent (e.g., the type of products being sold), the chatbot needs to be taught explicitly.
+Hence Juji requires that a human manually verifies whether a matched question is indeed a good match to avoid potential mistakes.
 This will keep a chatbot's knowledge base clean, and hopefully free of errors.

 <hr>